ajinabraham/libsast/README.md

 ## Write you own Static Analysis tool

-Write your own static analysis tools using libsast.
-We support
+With libsast, you can write your own static analysis tools. libsast provides two matching engines:

 1. **Pattern Matcher**
 2. **Semantic Grep**